schilkp/schilkp.github.io/content/projects/FetsNCrosses/index.md

 {{ youtube(src="https://www.youtube-nocookie.com/embed/Lz2p190qZ2Q") }}

 (~Not included is me dropping the board from the solder hot-plate around 5 minutes after I stopped filming.~)

+Only after three revisions and once I had convinced myself that everything worked, did I spend the money to have five engines and main boards assembled: The uneven heating of the PCB during my manual soldering had introduce such significant warpage that my prototypes would break randomly after a few weeks due to tension breaking solder joints.

 ## Full Hardware Test